Efforts-Payback/Password-Complexity-Checker-Prodigi-Info-Tech-Internship-Task-02/README.md

 ### 🔐 How the Breach Check Works

-This app uses the Have I Been Pwned API safely:
+This app uses the Have I Been Pwned API safely: <br>
 • Only the first 5 characters of your password’s SHA-1 hash are sent to the API. <br>
 • The full hash is compared locally, ensuring your full password never leaves your computer. <br>
 • If your hash appears in the database results, your password is considered compromised. <br>